PocketCareS/Android/README.md

 2. Connect your phone to the computer (make sure USB debugging is turned on and the application is running) and open your favorite terminal.
 3. Type ***adb devices*** and make sure your phone is in the "List of attached devices".
 4. Now to get the value of App Client ID from the logcat type ***adb logcat -s App_Client_ID***.
-5. Copy this value of App Client ID and proceed with the exposure notification [documentation]().
+5. Copy the value of App Client ID.

 ## Built With